-Gaku Tsutaja was born and grew up in Japan; she obtained BFA with honors from Tokyo Zokei University of Art and Designs, Tokyo, Japan in 1998.
-In the same year, she was granted Research Fellowship at Center for Contemporary Art Kitayusyu (CCA), Fukuoka, Japan, and spent a year as a residency artist there.
-CCA is renowned for its interdisciplinary program for emerging and established international artists; Tsutaja’s care and attention to community and her genuine interests in an artistic dialogue that goes beyond nationalities and borders were first developed here.
-In 2006, she moved to New York in hopes of finding a base to pursue her career as an artist.
-She has lived and worked in NY for last 11 years and is currently a MFA candidate at SUNY Purchase College, year of 2018.
+Gaku Tsutaja was born and grew up in Japan.
+She obtained BFA with honors from Tokyo Zokei University of Art and Designs, Tokyo, Japan in 1998.
+In the same year, she was granted Research Fellowship at Center for Contemporary Art Kitakyusyu (CCA), Fukuoka, Japan, and spent two years as a resident artist.
+She has lived and worked in NY for 11 years and is currently a MFA candidate at SUNY Purchase College, year of 2018.

-Tsutaja’s works have been shown in numerous exhibitions including; Make a World, Nitehiworks, Kanazawa, Japan (2012); First Look 2010 Emerging Artist Series New Tale for Our Age, Visual Arts Center of New Jersey, Summit, NJ (2009); Independent Drawing Gig 3, Quartair Contemporary Art Initiatives Exhibition Space, Hague, Holland (2007); Password, Center for Contemporary Graphic Art, Fukushima, Japan (2004); Blind Date, Kunsthallen Brandts Klaedefabrik, Odense, Denmark (2002).
-She was also a part of an artists collaborative unit Gansomaeda, and exhibited works at Yokohama Triennale, Yokohama, Japan (2005), CHANNEL_0, Akiyoshidai International Art Village, Yamaguchi, Japan (2004), and other exhibition projects.
+Tsutaja’s works have been shown in numerous exhibitions including; The Kingdome of Kitai, Ulterior, NY (2017); Make a World, Nitehiworks, Kanazawa, Japan (2012); First Look 2010 Emerging Artist Series New Tale for Our Age, Visual Arts Center of New Jersey, Summit, NJ (2009); Independent Drawing Gig 3, Quartair Contemporary Art Initiatives Exhibition Space, Hague, Holland (2007); Password, Center for Contemporary Graphic Art, Fukushima, Japan (2004); Blind Date, Kunsthallen Brandts Klaedefabrik, Odense, Denmark (2002).
+She was also a part of an artist collective, Gansomaeda, and exhibited works at Yokohama Triennale, Yokohama, Japan (2005), CHANNEL_0, Akiyoshidai International Art Village, Yamaguchi, Japan (2004), and other exhibition projects.

-Tsutaja is represented by Ulterior Gallery in New York, NY, and her first solo show with the gallery will open on September 16th, 2017.
+Tsutaja is represented by Ulterior Gallery in New York, NY.

 Q&A with Gaku Tsutaja